Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 settings_image: the image file path of settings button

 settings_place: the position of settings button

+button_resize_num: the resize ratio of button size

+button_opacity: the opacity of button

 key_settings: The dictionary of the 88 keys of the computer keyboard, please note that all the files in the sound path must contain the keys you have set to